 The goal in every lawsuit is to resolve it as expeditiously as possible.
 Thus, most of the major cases handled by Joel Holt cannot be listed, as they include numerous confidential settlements, many in the multi-million dollar range.
 However, some cases do not settle, resulting in various court decisions and jury verdicts, some of which are included herein.

-Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, where he has successfully represented both plaintiffs and defendants in major commercial litigation, some notable cases follow:
+Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, in which he has successfully represented both plaintiffs and defendants in major commercial litigation.
+Some notable cases follow:

 - Government of the Virgin Islands v.
 Hess Corporation, Hess Oil Corp., PDVSA-VI, et.al.
 Superior Court No: SX-15-CV-358.
 Along with Linda Singer of Cohen Milstein, Joel Holt helped obtain a settlement in 2016 valued in excess of $800,000,000 for the Government of the Virgin Islands, which also included the transfer of the closed HOVENSA refinery to a new operator who began to re-employ hundreds of workers after re-opening the site as a major oil storage facility.

 - Yusuf v.
 Hamed, 2013 WL 5429498 (V.I.
 2013).
 In a case involving a dispute over the control of three large supermarkets, which had in excess of $40,000,000 in cash assets on hand, Joel Holt was able to establish that his client owned 50% of the business (and its assets) despite the defendant’s position that Holt’s client was just an employee and not a partner.